 Active management is central to a high performing team.
-For remote teams, that means regular communication.
+For remote teams, that means regular virtual team communication.
 Fortunately, the technology today makes that cheap and easy.

 Nothing beats calling and talking to your team members.
 Sometimes, that means picking up the phone.

 We also have a CRM in place with excellent activity reporting to help with managing a remote sales team.
 It’s also easier to keep track of performance for sales teams compared to other teams, as the results are easy to interpret: How many leads have been contacted?
 How many sales have been made?

 Some teams would also monitor remote employees using dedicated tools to keep an eye on their daily activity and overall performance.
 However, you have to be careful not to go overboard.
 Building a great remote sales team without trust is impossible.